Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 CBS "Second, I'm not responsible for what happens to you."<br>
 CBS "You'll be out there on your own.
 I don't have the lawgivers to help you out."<br>
 W "Yeah, as expected.
 We'll be heading to the hills then."<br>
-CBS "Now, listen, we might not got the most people to keep the peace round here, but we still got our pride!
+CBS "Now, listen, we might not got enough people to keep the peace round here, but we still got our pride!
 We work h..."<br>
 A "Yeah, I'm sure you do.
 The amount of prospectors I've seen robbed in the last few days makes me think we only got wilderness law here."<br>
 MA "Ooooh, I thinks we should skidadle out of <i>la oficina del sheriff</i>..."<br>
 CBS "You damn brigands!
 Strutting in to my office like you own the damn place!
 Get out of here before I throw you into a cell!"<br>